wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 locally to see the effect of your code changes.
 This pages walks you through how to install blast and get it running on your machine.

-Install the Docker desktop app
+Install the Docker Desktop app
 -------------------------------

-The recommended option for installing and running blast locally is to use docker.
+The recommended option for installing and running blast locally is to use Docker.
 It is so strongly recommended in fact, that I'm not going to write documentation on how to install and run blast any other way.
-The first step is to install the docker desktop application, which can be found `here <https://docs.docker.com/get-docker/>`_ for mac, windows, and linux.
+The first step is to install the Docker Desktop application, which can be found `here <https://docs.docker.com/get-docker/>`_ for mac, windows, and linux.
 Make sure you have Docker Compose version 1.28.0 or later.
-We recommend allocating at least 32 GB of memory in the docker settings.
+We recommend allocating at least 32 GB of memory in the Docker settings.

 Clone the blast repository
 --------------------------